Ab40D/voice-controlled-arduino/README.md

 LIGHT_ON
 ```

-Expected:
+Expected response:

 ```text
 LIGHT_STATE:ON
 ```

-The external LED should turn on.
+The external LED connected to D8 should turn on.

-Then:
+Then send:

 ```text
 LIGHT_OFF
 ```

-Expected:
+Expected response:

 ```text
 LIGHT_STATE:OFF